Meetings

 • Pull tabs are cleaner and easier than collecting the entire can, and it does not compete with other recycling programs.
 Also, tabs are more sanitary than the entire can – which is important in keeping the facility clean and healthy for guests.
 Cans may still be recycled without the pull tab.

-• District 4-L1 Lions Clubs support the Ronald McDonald House that services our area.
-The Ronald McDonald House in San Bernardino, near Loma Linda.
+• Ridgecrest Lions Club support the Ronald McDonald House that services our area.
+The Ronald McDonald House in San Bernardino, near Loma Linda and The Ronald McDonald House in Bakersfield.
 Their staff consider this “found money”

 • In 2014, Collection of over 15,000 pounds of aluminum tabs, generated over $7,500 in recycling revenue for a Ronald McDonald House in Cleveland.